-- 1. Mastery/Integration - a.
+- E. Assessment Domains - 1.
+Mastery/Integration - a.
 To what extent does the RCE reflect a full understanding of a topic area? - b.
 To what extent does the RCE quantitatively or qualitatively synthesize the existing literature in ways beyond a narrative review? (i.e., to what extent does the RCE go beyond listing: Study A reported X, Study B reported Y, Study C reported Z?) - c.
 To what extent will the RCE stimulate progress in the field? - 2.
-Innovation

-- a.
+Innovation - a.
 To what extent is the project providing new information?
 In reverse, to what extent has this topic been previously reviewed in the literature?
 Note: RCEs that largely overlap with previously published reviews will be discouraged and the committee may review citation databases to determine the innovation of the project. - b.
-In the case of a topic that is has been largely unstudied previously, to what extent does the RCE leverage existing behavioral science into this new area?

-3. Methods and Style
+In the case of a topic that is has been largely unstudied previously, to what extent does the RCE leverage existing behavioral science into this new area? - 3.
+Methods and Style - a.

-- a.
 Is the RCE organized well conceptually, written without typographical or grammatical errors, and fully cited using APA style? - b.
 For meta-analyses, do the methods conform to published reporting standards (e.g., Moher et al., 2009)?
-Does the RCE systematically consider methodological issues, such as fixed-versus random-effects modeling, heterogeneity of effect size, and publication bias?
+Does the RCE systematically consider methodological issues, such as fixed- versus random-effects modeling, heterogeneity of effect size, and publication bias?

-Eligibility
+F. Eligibility

-1. Thesis status criterion
+- 1. Thesis status criterion - a.

-- a.
 For students whose MS thesis is defended, an RCE proposal can take place at any time during the eligible period.
 This is defined by the committee members having approved the thesis at or following the oral defense, with all required revisions completed.
-The first section of the proposal will read: "Successfully defended." - b.
+The first section of the proposal will read: "Successfully defended."

+- b.
 For students whose MS thesis is not defended, the first section of the proposal will detail that status of the project including proportion of participants enrolled, interim findings, and projected timeframe.
 It will explicitly lay out how the student plans to balance the two projects.
-The MP will be required to provide a letter of support affirming that the student can accomplish both projects within the projected timeframe.
-A student who has not defended his or her MS thesis in advance of the RCE defense will automatically receive a grade of Fail and commence to the TQE.

-2. Academic achievement criterion

-a.
-Students are required to be in good standing within the clinical program.

-3. Program of research criterion
+A student who has not successfully defended their MS thesis in advance of the RCE defense will automatically receive a grade of Fail and commence to the TQE. - 2.
+Academic achievement criterion - a.
+Students are required to be in good standing within the clinical program. - 3.
+Program of research criterion - a.

-- a.
 As part of the proposal, the Program of Research section will provide a coherent plan for how the proposed project will contribute to the development of a program of research. - b.
 Toward this goal, the student will detail their previous empirical studies in the area of the RCE to illustrate how the project will leverage and extend that work.
 No specific criteria will be used, but a guideline is at least one peer-reviewed publication in the area of the RCE and other supporting work in the form of book chapters, conference presentations, and unpublished data.
 In the absence of any previous research in an area, a greater emphasis will be placed on a coherent justification for the RCE project.

-Independence
+G. Independence